| Brad Templeton's Photography |

 As such, it was expected to spend a fair bit more on your lenses than on your camera body.

-| I've bought camera gear from Amazon and been satisfied.
+I've bought camera gear from Amazon and been satisfied.
 I get affiliate money if you buy via this box, but my opinions are not influenced by it.
-Feel free to bypass the box if you prefer. |
+Feel free to bypass the box if you prefer.

 Now don't get me wrong.
 These cameras are the finest out there.
 Their large sensors have lower noise, which is probably the most important thing.
 They have more useful resolution than the point and shoot cameras.
-So you could, if you are wealthy and don't mind a big heavy camera, get an digital SLR with just one lens and get some benefit from it.
+So you could, if you are wealthy and don't mind a big heavy camera, get an digital SLR with just one lens and get good benefit from it.

-But the real biggest boon of these cameras is that you can change lenses, and thus you are really wasting a lot of what the camera can do if you buy only one lens for it, especially a highly compromised wide-range zoom.
+But the real biggest boon of these cameras is that you can change lenses, and thus you are really wasting a lot of what the camera can do if you buy only one lens for it, especially a cheap, highly compromised wide-range zoom.

 You would be better off to buy a high end point-and-shoot digital, in most cases, and then sell it when you are ready to get a digital SLR with more than one lens.
-It will be smaller and lighter, and might even take better photos most of the time.
-And while you will lose money on it, it won't be nearly as much as you lose on your new 40D/50D.
+It will be smaller and lighter, and might even take better photos much of the time.
+And while you will lose money on it, it won't be nearly as much as you lose on your new 7D/5D.

 Lens design is hard.
 In particular, zoom design is hard.
 The more range you try to put in a zoom lens, the more compromises you must make.
 You lose quality in order to get range.
 Or you spend a lot more money, but even with that, expensive zooms won't approach the quality of non-zoom ("prime") lenses costing a fair bit less.

-| Avoid that 18-55mm "kit lens" that often comes with many of these camers, or get rid of it if you bought it.
-There's no point to putting a $50 zoom in front of an $800 camera. |
+Avoid that 18-55mm "kit lens" that often comes with many of these cameras, or get rid of it if you bought it.
+There's little point to putting a $50 zoom in front of an $800 or fancier camera.

 Now people still love zooms.
 The 70-200mm range zooms costing $700 to $1200 are very well made.
 And you can't beat their convenience.
 And each time you change lenses you risk dust.
 But to get a good zoom expect to pay for it, and then it will be worth it.